 We are invested in our community.
 Republicans and Democrats engage with each other and equally receive the radical grace of God.
 Relationships matter.
 We gather around the altar to receive God's forgiveness and around hightop tables to connect with one another over weak coffee and homemade treats.
 We remember that Christ is in our midst.

-Rather than choose a theme and build Bible stories around it, we follow a cycle of readings called the Narrative Lectionary, listening for how the Holy Spirit is speaking to our community in those stories.
-The texts follow the sweep of the biblical story, from Creation through the early Christian church.
+Rather than choose a theme and build Bible stories around it, we follow a cycle of readings called the Revised Common Lectionary, listening for how the Holy Spirit is speaking to our community in those stories.
+The texts are used in the three-year cycle and are built around the seasons of the church year.

 We are part of the Evangelical Lutheran Church of America, one of the largest Christian denominations in the United States with more than 4 million members and over 10,000 congregations.